7-Day Itinerary: Yellowstone and Grand Teton National Parks

 Either route will take two to four hours.

-Reserving Campsites in Yellowstone and Grand Teton
+Reserving Yellowstone and Grand Teton Campsites

 Before you head out, it’s a good idea to make campground reservations for Yellowstone and Grand Teton.
 Campgrounds and RV parks in and around both parks fill up quickly during the warmer months.